Yusux/ZJUSCT-HPC-Methodology-Slides/slide/src/main.md

 <!--v-->

-## Manual Compilating and Linking of Dependent Programs
+## Manual Compilating and Linking of Programs

 - Understand the compilation process
 - Configure the compilation and running environment